The Startup Term Sheet Handbook: From Valuation to Negotiation

 Conversion Rights

-• Convertible securities: Explains the investor's right to convert preferred shares into common shares, often triggered by specific events like subsequent funding rounds.
+• Convertible securities: The right to convert preferred shares into common shares exists within this claim in most cases triggered by specific events like subsequent funding rounds.

 Dividends